Diversity, Equity, and Inclusion Training

 Inclusive Excellence

-• Suspend judgement and be curious about other people’s perspectives and backgrounds
+• Suspend judgment and be curious about other people’s perspectives and backgrounds

 • Ask questions to aid you in reflection about your own beliefs and behaviors